11 Best Paprika Substitute Options: Your Complete Guide to Paprika

 As a unique and robust spice with over 12 varieties, learn all there is to know about paprika and which paprika substitute will work best for your recipes.

-As a unique and robust spice, you may be wondering what you can substitute for paprika to achieve a similar flavor and/or color in your recipes.
+As a unique and robust spice, you may wonder what to substitute for paprika to achieve a similar flavor and/or color in your recipes.
 The important thing to know when substituting for paprika is that there are said to be at least a dozen varieties of this spice.

-With that said, this list of paprika substitutes is for the most common types of paprika—smoked paprika, Hungarian sweet paprika, and what chefs refer to as “regular” or “basic” paprika.
-This is the type of paprika you’re most likely to find at the grocery store.
-On the spice label, it will simply say “paprika”.
+With that said, this list of paprika substitutes is for the most common types of paprika—smoked paprika, Hungarian sweet paprika, and what chefs call “regular” or “basic” paprika.
+You will most likely find this type of paprika at the grocery store.
+On the spice label, it will simply say “paprika.”

 What’s the Flavor Profile of Paprika?
 (And the Three Most Common Types)